Sprinting

 A squat jump is an example of concentric muscle contraction, which simulates the sprint start.
 4 sets of 3 repetitions with a loading of 30-70% of 1RM can be used to develop maximal concentric force.

-Lower into the squat position, hold for 1 to 2 seconds to switch off the stretch/reflex, stretch/shortening cycle and allow for a more powerful contraction.
+Lower into the squat position, and hold for 1 to 2 seconds to switch off the stretch/reflex, stretch/shortening cycle and allow for a more powerful contraction.
 Developing concentric muscle contraction will help the athlete's sprint start and acceleration over the first 4 or 5 strides.

 Right foot forward or left?

-A question often asked regarding the starting blocks is, "which foot should be in the rear block?"
+A question often asked regarding the starting blocks is, "Which foot should be in the rear block?"
 A team of researchers, Eikenberry et al. (2008)[2], discovered that when:

-- the left foot was in the rear block, reaction time was better
+- The left foot was in the rear block, reaction time was better.

 The results suggest that the right foot in the rear block will produce a more powerful drive from the blocks.